kupolak/textstat/README.md

 # Texstat
 Ruby gem to calculate statistics from text to determine readability, complexity and grade level of a particular corpus.

-Translation based on Python textstat library by @shivam5992 and other contributors.
-Thanks for making this world more open sourced :heart:

 ## Usage

 ```ruby